aquaticus/nexus433/README.md

 ## MQTT Broker
 Make sure you got any MQTT broker up and running.
 If not please install [Mosquitto](https://mosquitto.org/).
 The examples below assume that MQTT broker is installed on the same machine.
-If not use `-a` command line option to specify MQTT address and `-p` for port number if different than default 1883.
+If not use `-a` command line option to specify MQTT address and `-p` for a port number if different than default 1883.

 ## First run

-Get your sensor close to the receiver and remove battery.
+Get your sensor close to the receiver and remove the battery.

 Run program in verbose mode and specify pin number.